Security model

 The claim code is never sent on the WebSocket from the gateway to the agent - the user carries it across.
 That's the whole point: it's a human-performed authorisation gesture, not an electronic one.

-Strength: ~1.5 billion possible codes (6 positions × ~32 unambiguous alphanumerics).
+Strength: ~1.5 billion possible codes (6 positions × ~32 unambiguous alphanumerics), drawn uniformly from the platform CSPRNG (crypto.getRandomValues) with rejection sampling — not Math.random(), which is not cryptographically secure.
 A brute-force attacker would need ~750M tries for a 50% hit rate.
 Codes are single-use; a failed match does not retry.

 Multi-app coexistence